gmcouto/mediaddrr/README.md

 mediaddrr is a web application designed to receive webhooks from [autobrr](https://autobrr.com/) and add the requested media to your other `arr` app instances.
 Currently, it supports adding **movies** to [Radarr](https://radarr.video/).

-## Features
+## Main Features

-1. Adding NEW Movies into Radarr based on "Title + Year" query (as autobrr webhook), and some basic TMDB filters (Avg.
-Vote, Popularity, etc).
+1. Add NEW Movies into Radarr based on "Title + Year" query (as autobrr webhook).
-2. Post releases into Radarr (offer for download) with release text transformation (so releases always match YOUR desired patterns).
+2. Filter which new movies can be added using some TMDB query filters, like vote average, minimum votes, and popularity (Avoid adding awful releases)
-2. Pre-processed RSS feeds with pattern-based text transformation (No need to use this now that we have added the post release feature)
+3. Push release to Radarr with text-transformation (So releases will follow YOUR desired pattern)

-3. A pattern-based text transformation UI and API (so you can test it before usage)
+It also allows you making mediaddr an RSS-server proxy with text-transformation, but I think it will be deprecated, as pushing the release with text-transformation will work with any kind of feed.

 ---